abgox/abyss/readme.md

 - Scoop's `persist` is powerful, but unfortunately, it has a limitation: it only works if the app data resides within the installation directory.
 - However, some apps store their data outside the installation directory, commonly in `$env:AppData`.
 - For such apps, they will use `New-Item -ItemType Junction` to link.
+  - It uses the following rules to form the directory structure:
+    - If there is `$env:UserProfile`, replace it with `$persist_dir`.
+    - Otherwise, replace the drive letter with `$persist_dir`.
 - Taking [Microsoft.VisualStudioCode](./bucket/m/Microsoft/Microsoft.VisualStudioCode.json) as an example:
   - [Microsoft.VisualStudioCode](./bucket/m/Microsoft/Microsoft.VisualStudioCode.json) stores its data in `$env:AppData\Code` and `$env:UserProfile\.vscode`
   - `$env:AppData` = `$env:UserProfile\AppData\Roaming`